Bivens v. Six Unknown Named Agents

 Bivens v.
 Six Unknown Named Agents, 403 U.S. 388 (1971), was a case in which the US Supreme Court ruled that an implied cause of action existed for an individual whose Fourth Amendment protection against unreasonable search and seizures had been violated by the Federal Bureau of Narcotics.
 The victim of such a deprivation could sue for the violation of the Fourth Amendment itself despite the lack of any federal statute authorizing such a suit.
 The existence of a remedy for the violation was implied by the importance of the right violated.

-The case has been subsequently interpreted to create a cause of action against the federal government similar to the one in 42 U.S.C. § 1983 against the states.
+The case was understood to create a cause of action against the federal government similar to the one in 42 U.S.C. § 1983 against the states.
+However, the Supreme Court has sharply limited new Bivens claims.

+The Supreme Court has upheld Bivens claims only three times: in Bivens (1971), Davis v.
+Passman (1979), and Carlson v.
+Green (1980).
+Under Ziglar v.
+Abbasi (2017) and Egbert v.
+Boule (2022), any claim that is not highly similar to the facts in Bivens (excessive force during arrest), Davis (sex discrimination in federal employment), or Carlson (inadequate care in prison) is a "new context" to which Bivens will not be extended if "there is any reason to think that Congress might be better equipped to create a damages remedy."

 Background

-Federal Bureau of Narcotics (FBN) agents searched the Brooklyn home of the plaintiff, Webster Bivens, and arrested him without a warrant.
+On November 26, 1965, Federal Bureau of Narcotics (FBN) agents searched the Brooklyn home of the plaintiff, Webster Bivens, and arrested him without a warrant.
 Drug charges were filed but were later dismissed by a US commissioner (now called magistrate judge).
 Bivens filed a lawsuit alleging the violation of his Fourth Amendment protection from unreasonable search and seizure.
-The government claimed that the violation allowed for only a state law claim for invasion of privacy and that the Fourth Amendment provides no cause of action but only a rebuttable defense for the FBN agents.
+The government argued that the privacy rights the plaintiff claimed were based on state law, and any claim for damages should be brought in state court.
+The government also contended that the Fourth Amendment does not provide a cause of action for damages but only limits how much government agents can rely on it as a defense.

 The district court agreed and dismissed the suit for lack of subject-matter jurisdiction and for Bivens's failure to state a claim upon which relief can be granted.
 The Second Circuit Court of Appeals affirmed.
 The Supreme Court granted certiorari on that secondary issue of whether a plaintiff can bring a claim in federal court based solely on an alleged violation of his Fourth Amendment rights.

 Bivens was represented pro bono by Stephen A. Grant.